-Some good books to read if you are travelling to Japan.
+Some of the best books to read if you are travelling to Japan.
 Or if you have just returned and want to keep travelling with your imagination.

 Ok, I have written a short travel book about my seven trips to Japan.
 And this made me think about all the pages I have read about this amazing country that has become such a big part of my life.
 I have read many books about the country, but there aren’t many travel books about Japan.
-Here are some of my favourite travelogues and travel memoirs set in the Land of the Rising Sun.
+Are these the best books on Japan from a traveller’s perspective?
+I am not sure, but these are some of my favourite travelogues and travel memoirs set in Japan.

 1. Ghost Train to the Eastern Star – by Paul Theroux

 All travel is time travel.
 Having just arrived in Japan, I felt I had travelled into the future, to a finished version of all the cities I’d passed through on this trip.

 I love the way Theroux travels, the way he writes.
 I love his irony (even when it becomes sarcasm), his sharp, piercing point of view.
 And this is probably my favourite among his books, even if he doesn’t seem to understand much of Japan but somehow he manages to show interesting sides of the country, and some of its darker shades in a way that is completely different from authors that fell in love with it.
 But before arriving in Japan (at the end of the book) Theroux travels by train through all Europe and Asia.
 And this is what’s more fascinating about this book, at least from an European’s point of view.
 It shows what’s, literally, in the middle between Europe and Japan.
 This is why it’s first in this list.